Somerville College, Oxford: Student life

 In 2011 student satisfaction was rated in some categories as the highest in the university.
 Central to it is its large quad, onto which most accommodation blocks back; it is often filled with students in summer.
 Somerville is one of the few Oxford colleges where students (as opposed to just fellows) may walk on the grass.
 Somerville is sometimes nicknamed The Ville.
 Formal Halls take place on some Tuesdays and Fridays about six times a term.
 No gowns are worn and the grace is Benedictus benedicat.
 The college song is Omnes laetae nunc sodales.

 Sports

 Somerville has a gym beneath Vaughan with treadmills, cross-trainers and weights.
 It shares a sports ground with Wadham College and St Hugh's College, in Marston Ferry Road.
-There are clubs and teams in men's and women's football, rugby (with Corpus Christi), mixed lacrosse, cricket, swimming, hockey, netball, basketball, pool, water polo, tennis, squash, badminton, cycling and croquet.
+There are clubs and teams in men's and women's football, rugby (with Corpus Christi), mixed lacrosse, cricket, swimming, hockey, netball, basketball, pool, water polo, tennis, squash, badminton, cycling, golf, rounders, and croquet.

 Both the Somerville cricket and netball team won Cuppers for the 2014/15 season.
 The swimming team won Cuppers for the 2015/16 season.